 7.4 Effect of Termination

-Upon expiration or termination of this Agreement or an Order Form as a whole: (a) the license(s) granted hereunder (excluding the license granted in Section 5.2), if any, shall immediately terminate, and the Customer shall immediately delete the Software and stop using the Software; (b) Contentstack’s obligation to provide the Services will end immediately; (c) all unpaid Fees (including any unamortized amounts attributable to any equipment purchased by Contentstack to provide the Services to Customer) shall become immediately due and payable by Customer; and (d) each party shall, subject to Section 7.6 and the DPA, immediately return or destroy the other party’s Confidential Information received hereunder in its possession or under its control.
-If an Order Form or this Agreement is terminated by Customer as a result of an uncured confirmed material breach by Contentstack, Contentstack may refund to Customer any pro-rata pre-paid Fees for the period after the effective date of termination in connection with the such material breach.
+Upon expiration or termination of this Agreement or an Order Form as a whole: (a) the license(s) granted hereunder (excluding the license granted in Section 5.2), if any, shall immediately terminate, and Customer shall immediately delete the Software and stop using the Software; (b) Contentstack’s obligation to provide the Services will end immediately; (c) all unpaid Fees (including any unamortized amounts attributable to any equipment purchased by Contentstack to provide the Services to Customer) shall become immediately due and payable by Customer; and (d) each party shall, subject to Section 7.6 and the DPA, immediately return or destroy the other party’s Confidential Information received hereunder in its possession or under its control.
+If an Order Form or this Agreement is terminated by Customer as a result of an uncured confirmed material breach by Contentstack, Contentstack may refund to Customer any pro-rata pre-paid Fees for the period after the effective date of termination in connection with such material breach.
 The terms of Sections 1, 2.3, 2.4, 2.5, 3.3, 3.4, 4, 5, 7.4, 7.6, 8.3, 9, 10 to 12 (inclusive) shall survive termination or expiration of this Agreement and any Order Forms.

-In addition to any of its other rights or remedies: (a) if the Customer’s account is overdue in making payment of any Fees by more than thirty (30) days; and/or (b) if Contentstack is notified by an Authorized Reseller that Customer no longer has the necessary rights to use the Contentstack software for which Services are provided, in either case, Contentstack reserves the right to suspend (as applicable) any licenses to use the software and/or the Services provided to Customer, without liability, penalty or further obligation to Customer, until such Fees are paid in full or Customer has the necessary rights to use the software, as applicable.
+In addition to any of its other rights or remedies: (a) if Customer’s account is overdue in making payment of any Fees by more than thirty (30) days; and/or (b) if Contentstack is notified by an Authorized Reseller that Customer no longer has the necessary rights to use the Contentstack Software for which Services are provided, in either case, Contentstack reserves the right to suspend (as applicable) any licenses to use the software and/or the Services provided to Customer, without liability, penalty or further obligation to Customer, until such Fees are paid in full or Customer has the necessary rights to use the Software, as applicable.

 7.6 Destruction of Data